alexeiddg/AI-Autonomous-Surveillance-System/README.md

 ## Demonstration

-A demonstration video showcasing the functionality of the simulation is available on YouTube:
+Demonstration videos showcasing the functionality of the simulation, are available on YouTube:

 [YouTube - Environment Demonstration](https://youtu.be/7nxhV7HlYU4)